Jose Mourinho's friends and foes: a who’s who guide

 There are few more divisive figures in football than Jose Mourinho.
 To his supporters the Portuguese is one of the greatest coaches of all time, a serial winner who has succeeded in four different countries.
 His detractors, though, will argue that the Manchester United manager’s powers are on the wane and that he’s only able to produce results in the short-term.

 “He always needs an enemy to be able to attack or defend his squad,” ex-Inter striker Diego Milito once said of his former boss.
-But who are Mourinho’s biggest foes, and who does he get on well with?
+But it's his relationship with his own player, Paul Pogba, that's under serious scrutiny right now.
+So, who are Mourinho’s biggest foes, and who does he get on well with?

 Ed Woodward: Foe